Policy effective May 1, 2021

 LTS versions that utilize Java, such as 7.9, will be tested and updated to ensure compatibility with new Java patches.
 When new Java patches are released for the version(s) of Java that an LTS version of Ignition is compatible with, Inductive Automation will test the LTS version with the new Java patch within three weeks.
 If an issue is identified, Inductive Automation will notify LTS customers via the LTS Announcement email list, and release an LTS update within six weeks of identifying the issue.
 Customers can subscribe to this email list via inductiveautomation.com/email

 LTS versions will be announced and noted on Inductive Automation’s website.
 Current and prior LTS versions can be found on our Downloads page.
 There are three categories in which an Inductive Automation stable software release can reside when it comes to provided support.
 They are:

 The current release branch and non-expired LTS releases fall into this Active category.
 This means that the software is being actively developed/patched and the IA support team can provide full customer support with issues related to these releases.
 Releases in this category receive full development and support department attention.

 Expired LTS releases as well as releases that were never considered LTS fall into the Limited support category.
 Development support and patches end in this category.
-There should be no expectation of new releases or patches for any issues that may arise in versions that fall into this category, however customers can expect limited phone and email support.
-Limited phone and email support means the IA support department will, to the best of its abilities, provide the standard level of product support for these releases.
+There should be no expectation of new releases or patches for any issues that may arise in versions that fall into this category, however, customers can expect limited phone and web portal support.
+Limited phone and web portal support means the IA support department will, to the best of its abilities, provide the standard level of product support for these releases.
 As releases in this category start to age and get further from the most current and LTS release branches it should be expected that support will start to become more limited and response times may increase.